Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Autoregressively Guided Spatial Filters

 \section{Autoregressively Guided Spatial Filters}

 By including an independent upstream \acl{tst} (\acs{tst}) algorithm, the concatenative speaker extraction (\acs{tse}) pipeline shown in \cref{fig:weak_ssf} may appear like the natural approach to automate the steering of a \acl{ssf} (\acs{ssf}).
 However, in a frame-wise causal and sequential processing framework, the previously enhanced speech signal $\hat{S}_{\delayIdx{t}}$ is available at frame $t$ and can be incorporated to improve extraction.
-In the resulting \ac{ar} pipeline, $\hat{S}_{\delayIdx{t}}$ can either serve as auxiliary guide for enhancement \cite{andreev23iterative_autoregression, pan24paris_autoregressive_separation, shen25arise}, to improve tracking performance \cite{kienegger25sg_ssf}, or both~\cite{kienegger25deep_joint_ar_ssf}.
-Extending our conference paper~\cite{kienegger25sg_ssf}, in this work, we aim to increase the tracking accuracy of Kalman and particle filters, while retaining minimal computational overhead.
-The processed speech signal is either additionally incorporated into the Bayesian filtering formulations as shown in \cref{fig:weak_ssf_miso} or directly used to replace the noisy observation $\mathbf{Y}_t$, see \cref{fig:weak_ssf_mimo}.
+In the resulting \ac{ar} pipeline, $\hat{S}_{\delayIdx{t}}$ can either serve as \diffComm{}{an} auxiliary guide for enhancement \cite{andreev23iterative_autoregression, pan24paris_autoregressive_separation, shen25arise}, to improve tracking performance \cite{kienegger25sg_ssf}, or both~\cite{kienegger25deep_joint_ar_ssf}. \diffComm{ Extending our conference paper~\cite{kienegger25sg_ssf}, in this work, we aim to increase the tracking accuracy of Kalman and particle filters, while retaining minimal computational overhead.
+The processed speech signal is either additionally incorporated into the Bayesian filtering formulations as shown in \cref{fig:weak_ssf_miso} or directly used to replace the noisy observation $\mathbf{Y}_t$, see \cref{fig:weak_ssf_mimo}.}{In this work, we aim to increase the accuracy of Bayesian tracking algorithms, while retaining minimal computational overhead.
+Building on our conference paper~\cite{kienegger25sg_ssf}, we modify the \ac{ssf} to estimate the target's multichannel direct-path speech signal $\hat{\mathbf{S}}_{t}$ instead of $\hat{S}_{t}$ at a single reference microphone.
+By retaining the spatial cues of the target speaker, $\hat{\mathbf{S}}_{t}$ can replace the unprocessed recording $\mathbf{Y}_t$ as tracking input, see \cref{fig:weak_ssf_mimo}.
+While we previously utilized a particle filter~\cite{kienegger25sg_ssf}, in this work, we generalize our \ac{ar} framework to arbitrary Bayesian trackers and include a Kalman filter to further reduce computational cost.
+Additionally, we develop novel Bayesian formulations for Kalman and particle filters which are capable of jointly utilizing processed and unprocessed speech signals, as shown in \cref{fig:weak_ssf_miso}.
+By avoiding architectural modifications of the \ac{ssf}, this further increases the applicability of our \ac{ar} frameworks.}